FAQ on Hosting Volunteers

 FAQ on the Volunteer

-Yes: volunteers receive a daily allowance from AEBR ranging from 19 to 33 EUR per day for the entire duration of their placement, depending on the country of deployment, including weekends and holidays.
-The stipend is intended to help cover food and accommodation costs.
+Yes: volunteers receive a daily allowance from AEBR ranging from 23 to 39 EUR per day for the entire duration of their placement, depending on the country of deployment, including weekends and holidays.
+The financial support is intended to help cover food and accommodation costs.

-Host organisations are invited to supplement the stipend, if possible.
+Host organisations are invited to supplement the financial support, if possible.
 These may cover additional costs, for example local public transport or food vouchers.
 Please note that no ERDF funds may be used to supplement the daily allowance.

 AEBR also covers the volunteer’s insurance onsite, including benefits related to health, general assistance, liability and accidents.